mbettan/devops-oo/README.md

 DevOps Framework for HPE Operations Orchestration

-With this project, you should easily be able de add some continuous integration to your flow development and deploying process.
+With this project, you should easily be able to add some continuous integration to your flow development and deploying process.
 This project aims to offer a lightweight, extendable and easy to deploy DevOps Framework for HPE Operations Orchestration based on docker containers.